jwelsch/TextTabulator/src/TextTabulator.Adapters.Reflection/README.md

 Enumeration that specifies the type members to include in the table.

 Values
-- Properties = 0x01: Include property members.
+- `Properties`: Include property members.
-- Fields = 0x10: Include all field members, except backing fields.
+- `Fields`: Include all field members, except backing fields.
-- PropertiesAndFields = Properties | Fields: Include both property members and field members (except backing fields).
+- `PropertiesAndFields` = `Properties` | `Fields`: Include both property members and field members (except backing fields).

 ### `TextTabulator.Adapters.Reflection.AccessModifiers`

 Enumeration that specifies the allowed access modifier(s) of the type members to include in the table.

 Values
-- Public = 0x01: Members with the public access modifier.
+- `Public`: Members with the public access modifier.
-- NonPublic = 0x10: Members with a non-public access modifier.
+- `NonPublic`: Members with a non-public access modifier.
-- PublicAndNonPublic = Public | NonPublic: Members with both public and non-public access modifiers.
+- `PublicAndNonPublic`= `Public` | `NonPublic`: Members with both public and non-public access modifiers.

----
-Copyright 2025 Justin Welsch